• Home

 Blue whale off the coast of Mirissa in Sri Lanka

-Then way out along the horizon we spotted water spraying and maybe just a little bump emerge from the ocean…but with the waves and choppy water it honestly didn’t look like much.
+Then way out along the horizon we spotted water spraying and maybe just a little bump emerge from the ocean…but with the waves and choppy water it honestly didn’t look like much more than a blurry speck on the horizon.
 Until we got just a tad closer and once again a little sliver of dark grey slid above the water with another big spray – blink and you might just miss it.
 The blue whale surfaced another few times for what felt like milliseconds before it disappeared altogether and signaled that it was time for us to return to shore.

 Blue whale off the coast of Mirissa in Sri Lanka